 SD Cards

-I always have a high-capacity SD card in my camera, and one extra one in case the first gets filled or damaged.
+I always have an SD card with high capacity in my camera, and one extra one in case the first gets filled or damaged.

 Insider’s Tip: I download the photos from both my camera and my phone to my laptop’s hard drive every night.
 You never know when your equipment will malfunction or get stolen and you’ll lose precious photos.
 You can also download to the cloud if you prefer.